Purity in compactly generated derivators and t-structures with Grothendieck hearts: Introduction.

 Triangulated categories arising in representation theory, algebraic geometry and topology often come with the additional structure of a t-structure \cite{BBD}, allowing one to carry out homological algebra with respect to this t-structure.
 A t-structure ${\bf t}$ on a triangulated category $\T$ is a torsion pair satisfying additional properties ensuring that there exists an abelian subcategory $\mathcal{G}$ of $\T$, called the heart, and a cohomological functor from $\T$ to $\mathcal{G}$.

 The question of when the heart of a t-structure is a Grothendieck category is a natural one and has been pursued by many authors using a variety of techniques.
-Given the scarcity of limits and colimits in $\T$, a necessary ingredient in solving this problem is a method for understanding how direct limits might look in $\mathcal{G}$.
-The various approaches to this problem tend to follow one of two general strategies:\begin{description} \item[Strategy 1:] Consider $\T$ as a subcategory of a Grothendieck category $\mathcal{A}(\T)$ and understand direct limits in $\mathcal{G}$ in terms of direct limits in $\mathcal{A}(\T)$ (\cite{AMV}, \cite{Bazz}, \cite{MV} and \cite{MR3239134}). \item[Strategy 2:] Consider $\T$ as the underlying category of some higher categorical structure and understand direct limits in $\mathcal{G}$ in terms of directed homotopy colimits (\cite{HA}, \cite{SSV}). \end{description}
+Given the scarcity of limits and colimits in $\T$, a necessary ingredient in solving this problem is a method for understanding how directed colimits might look in $\mathcal{G}$.
+The various approaches to this problem tend to follow one of two general strategies:\begin{description} \item[Strategy 1] Consider $\T$ as a subcategory of a Grothendieck category $\mathcal{A}(\T)$ and understand directed colimits in $\mathcal{G}$ in terms of directed colimits in $\mathcal{A}(\T)$ (\cite{AMV}, \cite{Bazz}, \cite{MV} and \cite{MR3239134}). \item[Strategy 2] Consider $\T$ as the underlying category of some higher categorical structure and understand directed colimits in $\mathcal{G}$ in terms of directed homotopy colimits (\cite{HA}, \cite{SSV}). \end{description}

 Strategy 1 is most effective in the setting where $\T$ is generated by its subcategory of compact objects $\Tc$.
 In this case $\mathcal{A}(\T)$ is the category $\Mod{\Tc}$ and we have the well-developed theory of purity available to us (see, for example, \cite{MR1728877, MR1754234}).